Fania/franz-marc/README.md

 ## Todos

+- [ ] option with white blocks/black outline and colour picker
 - [ ] fine tune blocks and get rid of "background" areas
 - [x] autoslider problem
 - [x] why are solids only generating once?